Key facts

 Course overview

 Want a career that is both rich in diverse experience and prepares you for the future?
 Deakin’s Bachelor of Arts/Bachelor of Information Technology allows you to have just that.
-This course equips you with the transferable skills needed to seamlessly move between the roles of the future, along with the technical knowledge and critical thinking skills to not only negotiate but also shape that future.
+This course equips you with the transferable skills needed to seamlessly move between the roles of the future, along with the technical knowledge and critical thinking skills to shape that future.

-Combining arts with IT will see you graduate with a diverse, in-demand skillset that sets you apart in industry.
-You will develop specialist knowledge in your chosen arts disciplines and learn how to apply critical, creative and strategic thinking to real-world issues.
-In your IT studies, you will gain the skills and experience required to embark on a technology rich career, while also developing foundational knowledge and skills in areas such as cloud computing, game development or cyber security.
+Combining arts with IT will see you graduate with a diverse, in-demand skill set that sets you apart in industry.
+You will develop specialist knowledge in your chosen arts disciplines ranging from history to social media and learn how to apply critical, creative and strategic thinking to real-world issues.
+In your IT studies, you will gain the skills and experience required to embark on a technology-rich career.
+You will also develop foundational knowledge and skills in areas such as cloud computing, application development or cyber security.

 If you want to become a leader in the forefront of technology, why not graduate with a set of complementary skills that boost your employability?